-When learning another language, it might take us some time to switch from one language into another.
+When learning another language, it might take us some time to switch from one language to another.
 Though I’ve been multilingual for a while, I sometimes feel frustrated when words in another language don’t come as readily to me as they do in English.
 One such example was during my last trip to Italy.
-I was asked an easy enough question in Italian and though I knew what I wanted to say back, it felt like the words were stuck and I couldn’t remember how to speak in that moment, or even which gestures to use when saying, “Another mozzarella, please”.
-20 seconds later, I remembered the terms and syntax (even an idiomatic expression!), but the moment had passed.
+I was asked an easy enough question in Italian and, though I knew what I wanted to say, it felt like the words were stuck.
+It was as if I couldn’t remember how to speak or even which gestures to use when saying, “Another mozzarella, please”.
+Twenty seconds later, I remembered the terms and syntax (even an idiomatic expression!), but the moment had passed.
 I was 20 seconds too late.

-Code-switching, (the practice of alternating between two or more languages or varieties of language in a conversation) can sometimes be more difficult during the initial stages of language acquisition, or after a period of time spent not using the language.
+Code-switching is the practice of alternating between two or more languages or varieties of language in a conversation.
+This can sometimes be more difficult during the initial stages of language acquisition, or after time spent not using the language.
 During language processing, one of our mental lexicons, or bank of vocabulary, will be “on” while the others are “off”.
 When we code-switch, we have to “turn off” the lexicon of the language(s) we aren’t using and “turn on” the lexicon of the language we want to engage, similar to a light switch.
-As we are switching from one lexicon to the other, we may feel blocked, or stuck, and unable to express ourselves fully.
-The good news is that we can shorten how long it takes to code switch with some practice and a little bit of effort.
+As we’re switching from one lexicon to another, we may feel stuck and unable to express ourselves fully.
+The good news is we can shorten how long it takes to code-switch with a bit of practice and effort.

 Here are some tips to help you avoid the pain and frustration of code-switching: